 What you eat can also help.
-Think fiber (like fruits and vegetables) to fill up.
+Think fiber (like fruits and veggies) to fill up.

-	Another trick is to use smaller plates so that moderate portions do not appear too small.
+Another trick is to use smaller plates so that small portions do not appear too small.

 Also, changing your eating schedule can help you reach your goal, especially if you tend to skip or delay meals and overeat later.

 4. Reward Weight Loss Success (but Not With Food!)

 A good reward is something that is desirable, timely, and depends on meeting your goal.